Times Spent Outdoors: Priceless!

 AZGD Offers Learn-To-Hunt Events

-The Arizona Game and Fish Department offers camps on hunting basics to individuals who are interested in hunting but may not know where to start.
+The Arizona Game And Fish Department offers camps on hunting basics to individuals who are interested in hunting but may not know where to start.
 These hands-on workshops teach the skills necessary to successfully pursue the variety of game animals found in Arizona.
 Both adults and youth are invited to participate.

 The camps include instruction and the opportunity to interact with experienced mentors and other camp participants.
 Attendees will learn information on firearm safety, hunting opportunities, game care, archery instruction and more.